pratnala/casper-pn/README.md

 1. Changed default sans serif font to [Dubai](https://dubaifont.com/).
 2. Post content is justified.
 3. Automatic dark mode.
 Additional toggle for user to override and store user preference in a cookie.
+4. Added dark mode friendly styling for article tags in post contents and post cards (used on home page, author pages, and tag pages).
+5. All tags are shown in post contents and post cards instead of just the primary tag.
-4. Default monospaced font set to [Cascadia Code](https://github.com/microsoft/cascadia-code).
+6. Default monospaced font set to [Cascadia Code](https://github.com/microsoft/cascadia-code).
 Using v2105.24.
-5. Post body uses sans serif font.
+7. Post body uses sans serif font.
-6. Added a cookie consent pop up.
+8. Added a cookie consent pop up.

 ## How to use this theme in your Ghost-powered website